Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Related Works

 \paragraph{Referring expression recognition.} The goal of referring expression recognition is to unambiguously localize an object, or a region in an image referred to by \textit{a natural language expression}, which can be a word, a phrase, a sentence or even a dialogue~\cite{kazemzadeh2014referitgame, plummer2015flickr30k, mao2016generation, yu2016modeling, cirik2018visual, Yang_2019, pont2020connecting}.
 Similarly to object detection, existing referring-expression recognition systems employ either two-stage, or one-stage architectures.
 These are inspired by, or directly derived from, the object detection literature.
 Two-stage frameworks~\cite{plummer2015flickr30k, mao2016generation, yu2016modeling, wang2018learning, zhang2018grounding, yu2018mattnet} operate by first generating a set of region candidates, and subsequently ranking these regions according to the provided expression.
 The performance of two-stage frameworks is largely capped by the region proposal generation~\cite{Yang_2019, shrestha2020magnet}, which is not trained simultaneously with the candidates ranking module in an end-to-end manner.
 One-stage methods~\cite{yeh2017interpretable, chen2018real, zhao2018weakly, sadhu2019zero, Yang_2019, yang2020improving} recently emerged as the preferred approach.
 These methods directly regress a bounding box in accordance with the user query.
 Such solutions typically rely on one-stage detection architectures, such as YOLO~\cite{redmon2016you, Redmon_2017_CVPR, redmon2018yolov3} or SSD~\cite{Liu_2016}.

-Referring Expression recognition is currently an expensive problem to solve.
+Referring Expression recognition is currently considered expensive.
 First, data acquisition is costly: for each given object of interest, multiple referring expressions need to be collected and validated by different annotators~\cite{kazemzadeh2014referitgame}.
-Second: computationally expensive natural-language processing (NLP) models, such as BERT~\cite{devlin2018bert}, need to be used to process such verbal expressions, adding to the complexity of the vision pipeline.
-On the other hand, after the costly data acquisition process is completed, \cite{kazemzadeh2014referitgame} reports that 50\% of the referring expressions considered in their study is composed only of a noun, while 82\% of the remaining ones uses only one additional attribute, most typically the object coarse location (e.g.\ left, right, bottom).
-Since most referring expressions can be recognized by simply considering the object label and a coarse object location, a basic referring expression recognition system could actually be built directly using existing large-scale object detection datasets: both the query label and the coarse spatial location can be obtained from standard object detection annotations: labeled bounding boxes.
-The main advantage of such an approach is that it can be built on top of existing training pipelines for high-performance object-detectors, leveraging existing large-scale object detection datasets, and scaled through inexpensive data annotation pipelines.
-In other words, it comes almost for free.
+Second, computationally expensive NLP models such as BERT~\cite{devlin2018bert} need to be used to process the verbal expressions.
+On the other hand, \cite{kazemzadeh2014referitgame} reports that \textit{50\% of the referring expressions in their study is composed only of a noun}, while \textit{82\% of the remaining ones uses only one additional attribute}, most typically \textit{the object coarse location} (e.g.\ left, right, bottom).
+In other words, \textit{91\% of the objects can be correctly localized with referring expressions as simple as an object label, plus an optional coarse location}.
+A basic referring expression recognition system could thus be directly trained on existing large-scale object detection datasets, by synthesizing the referring expressions from the groundtruth bounding-box annotations, and stripping all NLP processing.
+Such an approach could be built on top of high-performance object-detection training pipelines, and scaled through inexpensive data annotation pipelines.
+In other words, \textit{it'd come almost for free}.